alpriest/EnergyStats/README.md

 iOS App for monitoring a simple FoxESS Cloud installation.
 Written in Swift and SwiftUI this app is provided for free and is available for download on the [App Store](https://apps.apple.com/gb/app/energy-stats/id1644492526).

+# Contributions are welcome!
+If you want to contribute to this please read the [Contribution guidelines](CONTRIBUTING.md)

 [buymecoffee]: https://www.buymeacoffee.com/alpriest
 [buymecoffeebadge]: https://img.shields.io/badge/buy%20me%20a%20coffee-donate-yellow.svg?style=for-the-badge